projik/videojs-markers/README.md

       ]
     });

+### Manually set the video duration ###
+The markers plugin gets the duration (length in secs) of the video from the player.
+In some cases, e.g. using the Vimeo player plugin, the duration of the video is not correctly reported, resulting in all of the markers being displayed at 0 seconds in the control bar.
+To get around this issue you can pass the duration of the video (in seconds) as an option.

+    video.markers({
+      duration: 42,
+      markers: [
+         {time: 9.5, text: "this"},
+         {time: 16,  text: "is"},
+         {time: 23.6,text: "so"},
+         {time: 28,  text: "cool"}
+      ]
+    });

 ### Customize marker style:
 The style of the markers could be modified by passing an optional setting "markerStyle" with your preference of css styles.